ClusterLabs/pcs/CONTRIBUTING.md

 * Run `./autogen.sh`.
   * This generates `configure` script based on `configure.ac` file.
   * It requires an annotated tag to be present in git repository.
-The easiest way to acomplish that is to add the upstream pcs repository as a remote repository.
+The easiest way to accomplish that is to add the upstream pcs repository as a remote repository.
 * Run `./configure`.
   * This checks all the dependencies and creates various files (including